gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 rm -R models/example
 ```

-Now let's see if the dbt project is ready by using the `dbt debug` command
+Now let's see if the dbt project is valid by using the `dbt debug` command

 ```bash
 dbt debug